mpaterakis/GameOrganizer/README.md

 * Option to exit GameOrganizer after a game is launched
 * Ability to launch the Steam Client
 * Allows editing of all the game data after each game is added
+* Mouse cursor gets hidden when an XBOX Controller action is registered

 Usage:
 * Simply Drag-and-Drop a file onto the GameOrganizer window to create its shortcut